4 Health Benefits of Waking Up Early, According to Doctors

 The sun is the best alarm clock.
 And it will help you get into a quality long-term sleep-wake schedule.

-"Getting light first thing in the morning helps set our circadian rhythm", said Annie Miller, LCSW and behavioural sleep medicine expert.
-The circadian rhythm is the body's internal 24-hour cycle that responds to changes in light."Having that light hit your eyes cues your brain that it's time to be awake".
+“Getting light first thing in the morning helps set our circadian rhythm,” said Annie Miller, L.C.S.W. and behavioral sleep medicine expert.
+The circadian rhythm is the body’s internal 24-hour cycle that responds to changes in light.“Having that light hit your eyes cues your brain that it's time to be awake.”

 2.You May Boost Productivity

-The hormone's levels naturally ebbs and flows throughout the day, with "the peak for most people being somewhere around eight in the morning", he said.
-"Cortisol can work to promote wakefulness and alertness, so the healthiest and most productive thing is to try and align your behavioural and work schedule with these biological changes".
+The hormone’s levels naturally ebbs and flows throughout the day, with “the peak for most people being somewhere around eight in the morning,” he said.
+“Cortisol can work to promote wakefulness and alertness, so the healthiest and most productive thing is to try and align your behavioral and work schedule with these biological changes.”

 3.Early Risers May Have a Lower Risk of Developing Chronic Disease

 In addition, the study found that people who woke up early also did more physical activity in the morning and midday and were generally less sedentary throughout the day.
-And moving more can do wonders for your health, reducing the risk of everything from cardiovascular disease and anxiety to some cancers and more.
+And moving more can do wonders for your health, reducing the risk of everything from cardiovascular disease, anxiety, some cancers and more.

 4.Waking up Early May be a Boon For Your Mental Health

 The circadian rhythm-regulating effects of waking up early can benefit more than just how rested you feel.
 It may also help regulate your mood and improve mental health.
 Research suggests that disruptions in circadian rhythm may exacerbate symptoms in people who are predisposed to mood disorders like major depressive disorder and anxiety.
-Though, bear in mind, mood disorders can also cause sleep disruptions—so it works both ways.
+Though, keep in mind, mood disorders can also cause sleep disruptions — so it works both ways.

-In fact, he tells his patients that if there's only one thing that they change behaviourally in order to reduce depression, it should be establishing better sleep habits—specifically, getting on a sleep cycle that mimics the body's natural clock and exposes them to light early in the morning.
+In fact, he tells his patients that if there's only one thing that they change behaviorally in order to reduce depression, it should be establishing better sleep habits — specifically, getting on a sleep cycle that mimics the body’s natural clock and exposes them to light early in the morning.

-"From a clinical standpoint, people who make this change to shifting earlier—early to bed, early to rise—tend to do better with their mental health", Brendel said.
-And there's research to back him up: a 2021 study consisting of more than 840,000 people found that a preference for waking up earlier was associated with a 23 percent lower risk of major depressive disorder.
+“From a clinical standpoint, people who make this change to shifting earlier — early to bed early to rise — tend to do better with their mental health,” Brendel said.
+And there’s research to back him up: A 2021 study consisting of more than 840,000 people found that a preference for waking up earlier was associated with a 23 percent lower risk of major depressive disorder.

 Consistency Is Key

 Consistency is also key for making healthy habits like exercise and good nutrition a part of your routine.
-"I emphasise sleep regularity with patients.
-I see it as the foundation for aligning biological rhythms and building healthy habits", Brendel said.
-"If you have a good sleep schedule, it will be easier to build those habits, and if you have those habits, you'll be more likely to build a sleep schedule".
+“I emphasize sleep regularity with patients.
+I see it as the foundation for aligning biological rhythms and building healthy habits,” Brendel said.
+“If you have a good sleep schedule, it will be easier to build those habits, and if you have those habits, you’ll be more likely to build a sleep schedule.”